apache/incubator-resilientdb/ecosystem/mcp/mcp-graphql/TESTING.md

   }'
 ```

-Replace the placeholder keys with actual cryptographic keys.
+Replace the placeholder keys with actual cryptographic keys (for example, generated via the GraphQL repo’s key tools or `generate_keys_utility.py` in this project).

+When using the **MCP server via Claude**, you normally **do not need to generate keys manually**:
+- The `generateKeys` MCP tool can be called explicitly to get signer/recipient keypairs.
+- The `postTransaction` MCP tool will **auto-generate keys** if they are not provided in the arguments.

 ### Inspect GraphQL Schema